xumingming/storm-wiki/Clojure-DSL.md

 The implementation takes in as input the topology config, `TopologyContext`, and `SpoutOutputCollector`.
 The implementation returns an `ISpout` object.
 Here, the `nextTuple` function emits a random sentence from `sentences`.

 This spout isn't reliable, so the `ack` and `fail` methods will never be called.
 A reliable spout will add a message id when emitting tuples, and then `ack` or `fail` will be called when the tuple is completed or failed respectively.
+See [[Guaranteeing message processing]] for more info on how reliability works within Storm.

 `emit-spout!` takes in as parameters the `SpoutOutputCollector` and the new tuple to be emitted, and accepts as keyword arguments `:stream` and `:id`. `:stream` specifies the stream to emit to, and `:id` specifies a message id for the tuple (used in the `ack` and `fail` callbacks).
 Omitting these arguments emits an unanchored tuple to the default output stream.

-There is also a `emit-direct-spout!` that emits a tuple to a direct stream and takes an additional argument of the task id to send the tuple to as the second parameter.
+There is also a `emit-direct-spout!` function that emits a tuple to a direct stream and takes an additional argument as the second parameter of the task id to send the tuple to.

 Spouts can be parameterized just like bolts, in which case the symbol is bound to a function returning `IRichSpout` instead of the `IRichSpout` itself.
 You can also declare an unprepared spout which only defines the `nextTuple` method.
 Here is an example of an unprepared spout that emits random sentences parameterized at runtime: